 - That there are 14 factions with different home planets, specialties, and styles of play.
 For this reason, you should be playing a straightforward faction for the first time (i.e. Hadsch Halla).

-A good teacher will never hold back any tricks to you.
+A good teacher will never hold back any tricks from you.
 They should help you with the opening (building your first structures), which is super important since it will compound for the rest of the game.
 They should be helpful with tips, such as resource conversion, free actions (“I see you’re trying to upgrade this trading station, but you’re slightly short on resources.
-Here are a few ways you can get them.”), and overall strategy help – but not to the extent when they’re holding your hand.
+Here are a few ways you can get them.”), and overall strategy – but not to the extent when they’re holding your hand.

 A great teacher will let you explore on your own, but will always be there to guide you, should he see you need help.